NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 - \For 'other' heating system types, we assign them to Electric Baseboard if fuel is Electric, and assign them to Wall/Floor Furnace if fuel is natural_gas, fuel_oil or propane.

 - \For Other Fuel and Wood, the lowest efficiency systems are assumed.

+- \For Alaska, we are using a field in ARIS that lumps muti-family 2-4 units and multi-family 5+ units buildings together.
+Data from the American Community Survey is used to distribute the between these two building types.

+- \For Alaska, electric space heaters are modelled as electric baseboards.

+- \For Alaska, Toyo/monitor direct-vent devices and other fuel space heaters are not modeled.

+- \For Alaska, fireplace and stoves are not modeled.

+- \For Alaska, heat pumps are assumed to be non-ducted air source heat pumps.

 Arguments